ollo69/ha-smartthinq-sensors/README.md

 - Country code: [ISO 3166-1 alpha-2 code][ISO-3166-1-alpha-2]<br/>
 - Language code: [ISO 639-1 code][ISO-639-1]<br/>

-### Option B: Configuration via editing configuration.yaml [deprecated - not possible from v0.5.4]
-Follow these steps only if the previous configuration method did not work for you.<br/>
-**Note**: with this configuration the integration will use APIv1 that cannot connect to new LG devices.
-This configuration option is deprecated and is not possible starting from version 0.5.4<br/>

-1. Enable the component by editing the configuration.yaml file (within the config directory as well).
-Edit it by adding the following lines:
-    ```
-    smartthinq_sensors:
-      token: my_smartthinq_token
-      region: my_smartthinq_region #(ISO 3166-1 alpha-2, e.g. US)
-      language: my_smartthinq_language #(ISO-639-1, e.g. en)
-    ```

-2. Reboot HomeAssistant

 ## Docs
 In this example, "My [insert thing]" will just be the placeholder